civican/legisinfo/42-1/bills/C-68/bill_text.md

     is guilty of an offence punishable on summary conviction and liable to a fine of not more than $100,000.

-> **Explanatory Note**:
-> New.

 ### Section 33

 Section 44 of the Act is replaced by the following:

 ### Section 44

-Except in accordance with the conditions of a licence issued by the Minister under section 45, no person shall harvest marine plants in the coastal waters of Canada in contravention of any regulation made **under** paragraph 46**(1)**(a).

-> **Explanatory Note**:
-> Existing text of section 44:
-> *Existing Text*:
-> > Except in accordance with the conditions of a licence issued by the Minister under section 45, no person shall harvest marine plants in the coastal waters of Canada in contravention of any regulation made under paragraph 46(a).
+Except in accordance with the conditions of a licence issued by the Minister under section 45, no person shall harvest marine plants in the coastal waters of Canada in contravention of any regulation made under paragraph 46(1)(a).

 ### Section 34